ZCHGorg/Electric-Vehicle-Charging-Station/README.md

-# Electric Vehicle Charging Station
+# Electric Vehicle Charging Station - The World's First Blockchain Computer
 Electric Vehicle Charging Station for Raspberry Pi 4 +

 Move over Windows and MacOS, the blockchain-backed operating system is finally here!
 And it’s rocking full support for electric vehicle charging stations, wifi leasing, time-for-lease, and yes parking spot leasing as native to the platform!
 Notepad, Paint, and Solitaire for blockchain equivalents to follow...